-...Her breathing is erratic; uncontrollable gasps of fatigue and panic sputter from her lips.
-Her elbows are splayed out at 90 degrees – the classic chicken-wing that any terrified, pumped climber knows so well.
-She is gripped.
+...His breathing is erratic; uncontrollable gasps of fatigue and panic sputter from his lips.
+His elbows are splayed out at 90 degrees – the classic chicken-wing that any terrified, pumped climber knows so well.
+He is gripped.
 You do some quick mental math and calculate an 87% chance of failure – unfavorable odds for a climber who’s about to deck from seventeen feet.

 As you assault your friend with unconvincing shouts of encouragement, a nagging question haunts your mind: Am I spotting correctly?!